-Prerequisite: Honors or L2 Algebra II, H or L2 Biology (Algebra II and Biology may be taken concurrently)
+Prerequisite: H or L2 Algebra II, and H or L2 Biology

-This introductory chemistry course is designed for those students who think they are interested in a scientific career and planning to major in science in college.
-This rigorous study of chemistry includes the structure of the atom, chemical formulas and equations, the periodic table, chemical bonding, chemical kinetics and thermodynamics, equilibrium, acids and bases, oxidation/reduction, and electrochemistry.
+This course is designed for those students who think they are interested in a scientific career and planning to major in science in college.
+This rigorous study includes the structure of the atom, chemical formulas and equations, the periodic table, chemical bonding, chemical kinetics and thermodynamics, equilibrium, acids and bases, oxidation/reduction, and electrochemistry.
 Throughout these topics, a strong link between science and mathematics is maintained.
 Students should have obtained a 90% or better in all prerequisites.
-Students taking this course satisfy a required physical science credit